Indicator: Clear and consistent messaging is developed to explain the dispute resolution system and each of the available processes.

 Examples: families, educators, advocates, attorneys, advisory groups, associations

-Dispute Resolution information and processes are easily accessible.
-Materials are in accessible formats and written in the languages of the people you serve.
-Materials are easy to understand and void of educational jargon.
-Considerations are given to facilitate access to traditionally under-served groups.
+Dispute Resolution information and processes are easy to access.
+Materials are available in accessible formats and written in the languages of the intended audience.
+Materials are easy to understand, written at an appropriate grade-level, and void of educational jargon.
+Considerations are given to facilitate access to traditionally underserved groups.

-Examples: screen-reader accessible formats, alternate formats (Braille), languages other than English, resources reflecting non-dominant cultures
+Examples: screen-reader accessible formats, alternate formats (Braille), languages other than English, resources reflecting non-dominant cultures, parent-friendly language